 The preview function only works if Crystal Reports is installed on the PC.

-Ignore the report and subsequent tasks: if the report is blank, do not send the report.
+- Ignore the report and subsequent tasks: If the report is blank, do not send the report.
 The report will not be delivered to the destination.
-No custom tasks will be run.
+No custom tasks will run.

-Get values from a database window will appear.
-For more information about Get values from database, click here.
+- Get values from a database window will appear.
+For more information about getting values from a database, click here.